SherineAwad/Neurog2/README.md

     key_added='filtered_rank_genes_groups'
 )
 ```
-and a but more filter:
+and a bit more filter:

 ```
  # FILTERING CRITERIA